 What happens to the footage from the body cameras?

 The images are stored securely by the council.
-To comply with the Data Protection Act they're kept for 31 days if not used for evidence otherwise retained to comply with the
+To comply with the Data Protection Act they're kept for 31 days if not used for evidence otherwise retained to comply with the council's retention periods.

 Can I see the footage from the body camera?